Our top pick for

 TTM: trailing 12 months

-There are currently 1.5 million Belden shares held short by investors – that's known as Belden's "short interest".
-This figure is 57% up from 968,276 last month.
+There are currently 1.7 million Belden shares held short by investors – that's known as Belden's "short interest".
+This figure is 15.2% up from 1.5 million last month.

 There are a few different ways that this level of interest in shorting Belden shares can be evaluated.